tpoisot/CP-SDM/manuscript.typ

 By applying these rules on the predicted changes in presence/absence status, we can identify large areas that are confidently loss towards the Southern edge of the species's range, with very limited areas of either possible or sure gain, strongly suggesting that this species would undergo range contraction.
 Note that the area corresponding to ambiguous transitions is relatively large, which provides a good understanding of the possible variation to be expected under this climate change scenario.

+#add[exchangeability and is it a problem with climate change? no, only refers to training data, but is an issue if training on time series -- can be handled by inductive and split, or other methods]

 == Conformal prediction and climatic novelty

 #cite(<Zurell2012>, form: "prose") highlight the importance of fully considering uncertainty when transferring the model to novel climate data: there is a chance that the future climate conditions will not have occurred in the training dataset, and therefore our confidence in the model outcome should be lowered.
 This covariate shift is well documented to decrease the performance of models #cite(<Mesgaran2014>), and CP offers an opportunity to shine a different light on this phenomenon.